Values-Driven Consulting

 -

-Collaboration with boards, principals, and leadership teams to advance good governance policies, tools, and practices.
+Good Governance: Collaboration with boards, principals, and leadership teams to advance good governance policies, tools, and practices that advance justice internally as well as externally.

 advising organizations on policy and procedure development,